1. SS&C and data privacy

 These disclosures may involve transferring your personal information overseas.
-If you are dealing with us within the European Economic Area (or the UK, after it has left the European Economic Area), you should be aware that this may include transfers to countries outside the European Economic Area / UK, which do not have similarly strict data privacy laws and which may therefore afford a lower standard of personal data protection.
+If you are dealing with us within the European Economic Area or the UK, you should be aware that this may include transfers to countries outside the European Economic Area and/or the UK, which do not have similarly strict data privacy laws and which may therefore afford a lower standard of personal data protection.
 In those cases, where we transfer personal data to other legal entities within SS&C or our service providers, we will ensure that our arrangements with them are governed by data transfer agreements, designed to ensure that your personal information is protected, on terms approved for this purpose by the European Commission.

 5. How we keep your personal information safe?

 We are committed to protecting your personal information submitted to us.
 We maintain an information security program including internal policies addressing the acceptable use and access to confidential business information and personal information which may be contained within SS&C’s information systems.
 We maintain physical, electronic and procedural safeguards reasonably designed to guard personal information from loss, misuse or unauthorized access, disclosure, alteration or destruction of the information that has been provided to us through our on-line services.

 6. How long do we keep your personal information?

 We will retain your data in accordance with our Personal Data Retention Policy, which provide for a period of at least 7 years or longer as required by applicable law or our internal data protection policies.

 We will delete the information that we hold about you when we no longer need it.